A help for people who do not speak English well

 The following slides show you the constellations of the Big Dipper, the Little Dipper and the North Star.
 The Pole Star is in the axis of rotation of the earth, so it has no apparent movement.
 It is always in the same place in the sky (if you are in the northern hemisphere).
 The other stars give the impression that they are rotating around the Pole Star, because in reality we are the ones rotating in the opposite direction.
 If you return to the same place at any time, the North Star will be in the same place in the sky.
 Whether it is visible or not, day or night, winter or summer.

-If we were just at the North Pole, the Earth's axis of rotation would be vertical and the North Star would be just above us.
-If we were on the equator, the North Star would be at the horizon.
+At the North Pole, the Earth's axis of rotation would be vertical and the North Star would be rightt above us.
+If we were on the equator, the North Star would be on the horizon.
 In short, the angle it makes with the horizon is our latitude.
 Here in the Canary Islands, the latitude is only 28º, and the North Star is relatively low on the horizon compared to northern Europe.
 All the better.
 After all, at the North Pole the sky only rotates around the zenith, so it is always the same sky that can be observed, whereas at the equator the whole celestial sphere is visible in pieces.

 The following slides show you the sky for tonight.
 In red is the ecliptic plane, i.e. the plane of the solar system.
 This is where we can observe planets.
 This is also where we observe the constellations of the zodiac.